| 1978 | : | Obtained the 4th-class amateur radio operator license |

 however, I was not very interested in contests --- my interests were focused

-In 1986, I came across Amateur Packet Radio and joined
+on V/UHF and Satellite Communication. | | In 1986, I came across Amateur Packet Radio and joined

 PRUG, Packet Radio User's Group.